programmfabrik/apitest/README.md

      request: 0
      response: 10
    report: //Configures the maschine report.
 For usage with jenkis or any other CI tool
       file: "apitest_report" //Filename of the report file.
-The file gets saved in the same directory of the fylr binary
+The file gets saved in the same directory of the apitest binary
       format: "json" //Format of the report.
 (Supported formats: json or junit)
 ```